ankur27aggarwal/dummy/README.md

 <p align="justify">
-To find the relevance of our solution, we tried to compare our solution with existing works[5][6] which mostly used classification and had less number of instance, we found that it was inappropriate to use classification for such problems where we need to find similarity between the elements, Clustering and similarity search are candidates which can be used for finding similar items, out of which similarity search is best option for finding exact similars,as LSH using random projection reduces the dimensionality of dataset and also reduces the computational time.
+To find the relevance of our solution, we tried to compare our solution with existing works[5][6] as mostly were classification based and had less number of instance, we found that it was inappropriate to compare classification based approaches with clustering.For such problems where we need to find similarity between the elements, Clustering and similarity search worked better out of which similarity search is best option for finding exact similars,as LSH using random projection reduces the dimensionality of dataset and also reduces the computational time.
 </p>

 <p align="justify">